jon-cajacob/data-and-analytics/docs/intro.md

 <!--![Agile project management](/img/img_jon.png)-->

-## Step-by-Step Implementation of Business Intelligence Solution with Power Bi
+## Step-by-Step Implementation of Business Intelligence Solution with Power BI

-[...]
+When I started to write blog articles, I learned that this is something I really like doing.
+Blog articles though are individual pieces of knowledge and what is missing for me is a coherent structure that connects this knowledge.
+I therefore

 ![Buildings blocks of a business intelligence solution](/img/img_book_02-5.png)
 <div align="center"><font size= "3">Buildings blocks of a business intelligence solution (right-click and open in new tab for large version)</font></div>